AlvarroPewz24/FPS-Alternatives/README.md

 # FPS Alternatives
-(BETA) an FPS alternatives to increase game's FPS
+(BETA) a FPS alternatives to increase game's FPS

-If the game lagging so much, you can use this *FPS Alternatives!*
+If the game lagging so much, you can use *FPS Alternatives!*
-It can Increases your FPS if the game lagging so much
+It can Increases your FPS if your game lags

-There are 12 FPS type you can use
+There are 12 fps alts you can use
 - [Alberto's FPS](https://youtube.com/watch/dQw4w9WgXcQ)
 - [Xtreme FPS](https://youtube.com/watch/dQw4w9WgXcQ)
 - [Leapord FPS](https://youtube.com/watch/dQw4w9WgXcQ)